lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 Infrastructure Impact includes external attacks on the underlying infrastructure of your application.
 This type of attack largely consists of Distributed Denial of Service (DDoS) attacks, where an attacker sends a large volume of traffic at your site.
 AWS Shield is a service you can use to prevent that kind of attacks.

 Host Compromise involves techniques like command injection to gain access to your resources, such as your EC2 instances.
-These days mostly for BitCoin Mining or gaining access to its data or approach other instances that likely have valuable data.
+These days most for BitCoin Mining or gaining access to its data or approach other instances that likely have valuable data.
 Host-based intrusion detection and intrusion prevention are the most common methods of alleviating this type of threat.

 Account Compromise involves an attacker gaining access to users or roles on an instance, and then using them for the data it has access to, or the resources it can create.
 There are not many solutions that fill this gap.
 Activity Aware IDS for AWS does.